ga4gh/ga4gh-starter-kit-passport/CONFIGURATION.md

 ## Configuration

 The Passport Broker service can be configured with custom properties, affecting behavior at runtime.
-There is an example config file present in this repo:
+Here is an example config file:

 ```
 passportBrokerConfig: